Which place is cheaper, Berkeley or Charleston?

 Both Berkeley and Charleston during the autumn are popular places to visit.
 The shopping scene, the music scene, and the natural beauty of the area are the main draw to Charleston this time of year.

 In the autumn, Charleston is around the same temperature as Berkeley.
-Typically, the autumn temperatures in Charleston in October are around 67°F (19°C), and Berkeley is about 63°F (17°C).
+Typically, the autumn temperatures in Charleston in October average around 67°F (19°C), and Berkeley averages at about 63°F (17°C).

 Charleston usually gets more rain in October than Berkeley.
 Charleston gets 2.9 inches (74 mm) of rain, while Berkeley receives 1.3 inches (33 mm) of rain this time of the year.